Guided group exploring frescoes in Palazzo Vecchio Museum, Florence.

 What to bring

-• Bring a valid photo ID matching the name on your booking for entry verification.
+A valid photo ID matching your booking name is required for entry verification.

-• Food and drinks are not allowed inside exhibition spaces.
+• No food or drinks are permitted in exhibition spaces.

-• Flash photography, tripods, and filming equipment are prohibited in exhibition areas.
+• Flash photography, tripods, and filming equipment cannot be used within exhibitions.

 Additional information